 And then we have equal status causes.
 These are causes for which the results are later moments in the same category of phenomena as they are.
 They have to be in the same ethical category of constructive, destructive, or unspecified; or it would have to be in the same realm: desire, form or formless.
 So this would be like prior moments of something, like patience, is an equal status cause for later moments of it.
 This provides continuity.
 Or it can also be for moments of something of equal status causes the next superior level of it.
 So you get: the discriminating awareness from hearing the teachings acts as a cause for the discriminating awareness of thinking about the teachings acts as a cause for discriminating awareness of meditating on the teachings.
 It’s equal status cause.

-Then there are concomitant causes: this is a subcategory of the simultaneously arising causes.
+Then there are congruent causes: this is a subcategory of the simultaneously arising causes.
 These are the things that share five things in common.
-Remember we had the primary consciousness and the mental factors that accompany them have five things in common: the same focal object, the same mental hologram, the same cognitive sensor that they rely on, the same time, and the same slant (they are working harmoniously together).
+Remember we had the primary consciousness and the mental factors that accompany them have five things in common: the same focal object, the same mental hologram, the same cognitive sensor that they rely on, the same time, and the same in that each arises from its own natal source, its own tendency.
 This is the list that Vasubandhu gives according to the Vaibhashika theories, and Asanga gives a slightly different list according to the Chittamatra theories, but you can find that detail on my website as well.

-And then there are driving causes.
-Driving causes are the disturbing emotions and attitudes that generate other subsequent disturbing emotions and attitudes in the same realm.
+And then there are omnipresent causes – causes present everywhere in the three realms.
+Omnipresent causes are the disturbing emotions and attitudes that generate other subsequent disturbing emotions and attitudes in the same realm.
 And so you can have, for instance, anger could lead to bearing a grudge and wanting revenge; or the deluded outlook toward our aggregates (the transitory network) can be a cause for attachment, leading to more and more types of disturbing emotions.

 And then the ripening causes are the destructive and the tainted constructive phenomena that have the power to produce the aggregates of future rebirth states.
 So this would be the body, types of consciousness, feelings, and so on – that they could produce.
 These are all unobstructive, unspecified.
 So this is basically referring to the mechanism of throwing karma.
 We talk about completing karma, what completes the circumstances of a rebirth – that would have to go into the acting causes.